-Welsh immigrants arrived in the 1860s and to this day the community remains proud of its Welsh heritage.
+Welsh immigrants arrived in the 1860s and to this day the community remains proud of that heritage.
 Locals claim to have the largest per capita concentration of people of Welsh descent than any place outside Wales.
 The Malad Valley Welsh Society was formed in 2004.
 Since then, there had been an annual Malad Valley Welsh Festival.
-However, the festival was cancelled in 2020 as well as for June 2021 due to COVID-19 pandemic concerns.

 In the 1880s, Malad grew rapidly as a trade center between Salt Lake City and Butte, Montana.
 The railroad came into town in 1906 when a line of the Oregon Short Line Road was finished.
 Farmers used both irrigation water from nearby creeks as well as dry farming to grow grain, including hay for livestock.